 27-31 Oct: We birded the entire area around Fred’s place.
 We also hiked to the Fredberg and stayed overnight on Monday afternoon, 29 Oct.
 At the top of the Fredberg the stars are amazing.
 It is a great place to have a scope with toucans and macaws flying by.
 Blackish Nightjar is common.
 You can sleep in a hammock, though we opted to bring our own tent.

 31 Oct – 3 Nov: Brownsberg.
-Dropped off by Fred at the top at around 3 pm on 31st.
 Got one of the rooms at the Tapir lodge.
 We birded the area on foot concentrating on the main trails and open areas near the lodge.
 White Bellbird was found at the end of Mazaroni Trail to the lookout area.

 3-4 Nov: Stayed at Palulu Camping again on the evening of November 3.
 Can’t say enough good things about this place and their staff.
 We highly recommend basing yourself here to explore the White-Sand Savannah area.
-Donovan is an amazing cook.
 We got the evening KLM flight on Sunday to Amsterdam and then Munich.